claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

     others or to purchase goods and services.
   * Impersonate by using the victim's online identity to publicly post information that can be private or fake.
+  * Impersonate by using the victim's online or legal identity to sign victims up for services.

 * Compromise of devices: This attack is similar to the above, but the attacker demands access to the victim's devices.
 The goal is the same as the above but the